Origin, species, types, agronomic management, food and medicinal uses.

-A very widespread plant, and related to C. indica , is C. glauca , known as platanillo in several countries, including Ecuador and Venezuela.
+A very widespread plant related to C. indica is C. glauca, known as platanillo in several countries, including Ecuador and Venezuela.

-This plant is not edible , and is used for ornamental purposes, and to use its leaves as a wrapper for foods, such as tamales and cheeses.
+This plant is not edible, and is used for ornamental purposes, or to use its leaves as a wrapper for foods, such as tamales and cheeses.

 The plant is easy to propagate due to its wide adaptability and its great resistance to pests and disease, which seems to be a characteristic of Cannaceae.
-It is planted in furrows, which help conserve moisture, and also protect it from excess.
+It is planted in furrows, helping to conserve moisture and also protect it from excess.
 The rhizome tends to emerge to the surface, showing a positive geotropism.
 The agronomic management is similar to that of the potato.

 ✅ Agronomic management of the achira

 The achira is a rustic plant, easily adapted to different types of soils and altitudes (from 0 to 2,700 meters above sea level), and highly resistant to pests and diseases.